 Mexico is the best option for American and Canadians as it is well within reach.
 It has something or the other for everyone.
 Starting from Mayan ruins in the jungle to turquoise Caribbean waters to laid-back beach towns on the Pacific Ocean, it is a country of immense natural beauty.

 Let’s not forget the street food.
-From tacos to tamales, ceviche to aguas frescas, the food isn’t only mouth watering, but also very cheap.
+From tacos to tamales, ceviche to Aguas Frescas, the food isn’t only mouth-watering, but also very cheap.
 The living costs may go down as you skip the tourist attraction spots and move to more local areas in the Western Cities.
 Talking about the cost of living, a 1 BHK will cost you around $200-$500 per month with street food starting from $1 per meal, and a monthly pass for local transportation starting at $16.

 10. South Africa

 Do you really wish to work and live abroad, but the thought of language translation scares you away?
 Don’t Worry!
-South Africa is an English spoken country with cheap living cost.
+South Africa is an English spoken country with a cheap living cost.
 It is probably the cheapest English-speaking country to live in.
 Not only can you survive without having learn their language, but most South African cities also have a high standard of living, similar to Western cities.
-This makes it easy for the travellers to settle in and transition.
+This makes it easy for travellers to settle in and transition.

 From safaris to whale watching, river rafting to zip lining, entertainment can be found in abundance in this country.
 Despite being an English-speaking country, South Africa has 10 other official languages, so teaching English is still a good option for a job.

 Cost of living: Rent for a 1-bedroom apartment is around $350-500 per month.
 A domestic beer costs around $1.70 and a meal at a local restaurant starts from $8.
 South Africa is among the cheapest countries to live.

 China may not be the first name to pop up while looking to live abroad but working in China can be both very affordable and very lucrative at the same time.
 Salaries here are higher than in many other Asian countries and the economy is booming.
 Job opportunities are plenty and has a wide diversity to choose from.
 Bigger cities are a little more expensive but of course they come with higher salaries.